howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 This is a great time to refresh your memory on the workflow we described for your project at the end of chapter 4!

-After every change you make to the datamodel, you need to migrate your database and then re-generate Prisma Client.
+After every change you make to the data model, you need to migrate your database and then re-generate Prisma Client.

 <Instruction>